-Another major plus: Working out (and avoiding these foods) can do wonders for your sex life.
+Another major plus: Working out can do wonders for your sex life.

 We chatted with Dr. Tina M. Penhollow, an associate professor in the Department of Exercise Science and Health Promotion at Florida Atlantic University, who says, “Being active is a potent aphrodisiac for both women and men.”